Booritas/jxrlib/doc/readme.txt

 -------
-This device porting kit (DPK) supports the JPEG XR still image format, based on technology originally developed by Mirosoft under the name HD Photo (formerly Windows Media™ Photo).
-The JPEG XR format is similar, but not identical, to the HD Photo/Windows Media™ Photo format.
+This device porting kit (DPK) supports the JPEG XR still image format, based on technology originally developed by Mirosoft under the name HD Photo (formerly Windows MediaÂ™ Photo).
+The JPEG XR format is similar, but not identical, to the HD Photo/Windows MediaÂ™ Photo format.

-The JPEG XR format replaces the HD Photo/Windows Media™ Photo format in both Windows 8 and the Windows Image Component (WIC).
+The JPEG XR format replaces the HD Photo/Windows MediaÂ™ Photo format in both Windows 8 and the Windows Image Component (WIC).
 WIC accompanies the Internet Explorer 10 redistributable packages for down-level versions of Windows.
-Some “Windows Media™ Photo” (WMP) naming conventions are still used internally with this release of the DPK.
+Some Â“Windows MediaÂ™ PhotoÂ” (WMP) naming conventions are still used internally with this release of the DPK.

 JPEG XR files use the .jxr extension.
-Applications that support the JPEG XR file format should recognize and decode HD Photo/Windows Media™ Photo .hdp/.wdp files, but only offer to create files with the .jxr extension.
+Applications that support the JPEG XR file format should recognize and decode HD Photo/Windows MediaÂ™ Photo .hdp/.wdp files, but only offer to create files with the .jxr extension.